acf879/Tacet_Audio_Decomposition/README.md

 (5.65, 345)

 This will continue for the entire .wav file with the first element of the line corresponding to the amplitude and the second the frequency of the file.

+* Disclamer I do not own any of the audio files